durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

 1. Close the open browser tabs.

-In this lab you will explore the capabilities of sensitivity labels.
-You will go through the settings for existing sensitivity labels that had already been created and the corresponding policy to publish the label.
-Then you will see how to apply a label and the impact of that label, from the perspective of a user.

 ### Review
 In this lab, you have completed:
 - Explore the capabilities of sensitivity labels